 Sanding Wood Projects Really Suck

-Yes they do but wood sanders make it easier and a lot more bearable plus it’s a necessary evil if you want your finished wood project to really shine.
-I was a sophomore in high school when I found out that I, like most people find sanding wood to be a very boring and tedious job.
+Yes it does but wood sanders make it easier and a lot more bearable plus it’s a necessary evil if you want your finished wood project to really shine.
+I was a sophomore in high school when I found that out.
+I, like most people find sanding wood to be a very boring and tedious job.
 Back and forth and back and forth with the grain we go.